- Search The Registry

 Adam C.Powell Sr.

 Reverend Adam Clayton Powell, Sr., was born on this date in 1865.
-He was an African American clergyman and author.
+He was a Black clergyman and author.

 Adam Clayton Powell, Sr. was born in Franklin County, Virginia, of slave parents, Anthony and Sally Dunning Powell.
 He was one of the most famous African American churchmen of his time.
 Converted in 1885, he decided to study law and politics.
 He attended Virginia Union University from 1888 to 1892, and graduated from its theological and academic schools.
 He served several churches in various cities such as St. Paul, Philadelphia, and New Haven, where he was a special student at Yale Divinity School before being named pastor of the Abyssinian Baptist Church in New York City, in December of 1908.